Academic Success Center

 How We Do It

 At the ASC we take a multi-pronged approach to helping students.
-Our goal is to understand each child’s strengths and work as a team with family, teachers and the student to help each student reach their full potential.
-The Learning Specialist works with each family for the entirety of their student’s experience from middle school to high school, fostering deep, meaningful relationships and an understanding of how each student might learn best and where they can improve.
+Our goal is to understand each child’s strengths and work as a team with family, teachers and the student to help each student reach his or her full potential.
+The Learning Specialist works with each family for the entirety of their child’s experience from Middle School through Upper School, fostering deep, meaningful relationships and an understanding of how each child learns best.

 - Provides support in the form of essay review, time management, basic math review, and study skills.

-- Meets with the student several times a week to work on skills such as self-advocacy, management, organization, motivation, working memory, flexibility and problem-solving.
+- Meets with the students as needed, to develop skills such as self-advocacy, management, organization, motivation, working memory, flexibility and problem-solving.

 Our Counseling Program works with families and students to support the emotional and mental well being of all students.

-- Counselors initiate an introductory meeting with all 9th grade students and all new students each Fall.
+- Initiate an introductory meeting with all 9th grade students and all new students each Fall.

-- Counselors are available for drop-in meetings with any student, at any time.
+- Are available for drop-in meetings with any student, at any time.
 Students may schedule more frequent meetings with a counselor as needed.